Azure-Samples/iot-edge-proficy-historian/README.md

 This module uses the Proficy Historian API, which GE has approved being included in this repository.
 However, to use the API and this module you need to connect to a properly licensed Proficy Historian.

+## History of the module
+While doing a POC with a customer of mine, they wanted to take advantage of Azure IoT Suite, but already had data collection setup, with data being persisted into a GE Proficy Historian.
+Because they did not want data polled multiple times and also didn't want the gateway to be installed into a very secure network, I created this module to subscribe to the persisted data from a replica of the Historian.
+Currently it supports subscribing to tags and getting instant notifications when these change.

 # Azure IoT Gateway SDK compatibility
 The current version of the Proxy module is targeted at the [Azure IoT Gateway SDK 2017-01-13 release](https://github.com/Azure/azure-iot-gateway-sdk/releases/tag/2017-01-13).